 The specialization subject or stream of pursuance by a particular student prior to the pursuance of B.Ed course determines the choice of subjects that he or she is allowed to teach.
 For students who have pursued humanities stream, the choice of subjects of instruction is vastly constricted to the following:

-Some of the top colleges in India who offer the Bachelor of Education [B.Ed] curriculum includes:
+Some of the Top B.Ed colleges in India which offer the Bachelor of Education [B.Ed] curriculum includes:

 The students who have pursued the science stream are trained to teach